-Doris Welch, that grand lady of the miniature book world, did a tremendous amount of research about the history of miniature books.
-Welch was certainly well prepared to write such a history because her professional life was dedicated to gathering and presenting information about books.
+Doris Welsh, that grand lady of the miniature book world, did a tremendous amount of research about the history of miniature books.
+Welsh was certainly well prepared to write such a history because her professional life was dedicated to gathering and presenting information about books.
 Additionally, she published 15 miniature books of her own under the press name of Le Petit Oiseau.
 She had dedicated almost 25 years to gathering information on the history of miniature books, when unfortunately, she suffered a stroke.

-That was in 1965 and Welch never recovered enough to complete her work.
+That was in 1965 and Welsh never recovered enough to complete her work.
 However, with the help of Kathryn I. Rickard, the history was completed and published in 1986.
 One part of The History of Miniature Books includes a section about the "smallest book in the world."
 It appears that bibliophiles have been asking the question for years.

-Welch wrote, “What is the smallest printed book in the world?
+Welsh wrote, “What is the smallest printed book in the world?
 The question seems to have interested collectors of miniature books, collectors, and non-collectors of books in general alike for many years.
 In 1876-1877, the English periodical, Notes and Queries, published a series of answers to this question.
 The suggested candidates for this honor ranged from The Rosebud of 3" x 2” to the Bijou Almanack of 1839 of 1/4" x 1/2"."

 As I mentioned earlier, there are many ways to answers the question.
 The very first qualifier to be defined is "What is a book?"
 Is it something of so many words or pages, or copies, or even digital images?
 The Oxford Dictionary loosely defines a book as "written or printed pages glued or sewn together along one side and bound in covers."
 It's a good start but not exactly 100% inclusive, as that would exclude digital copies that are stored on electronic media, objects that are not sewn, and one-page items, etc.